premthomas/keras-image-classification/README.md

 Filckr27 - Y. Kalantidis, LG.
 Pueyo, M. Trevisiol, R. van Zwol, Y. Avrithis.
 Scalable Triangulation-based Logo Recognition.
 In Proceedings of ACM International Conference on Multimedia Retrieval (ICMR 2011), Trento, Italy, April 2011.

 ## About the author
 My name is Prem and I am currently working as a freelance consultant in SAP-ABAP and Android.
 I have a total of 14 years of experience and am currently attending a course in Machine Learning.
 My primary focus is on Image Classification using Keras and Tensorflow.
 The learning I do is generally task oriented.
-My colleagues of this project are Satyajit (The Doctor) and Vivek (The Visonary).
-While Satya is will be following a more methodical approach to understanding the technical aspects of the code, Vivek will be working on the business front of this application and visualisation of the data that is being collected (and generated).
+My colleagues of this project are Satyajit Nair and Vivek Krishnan.